 The Monstroid theme costs $79 for a single site license which includes lifetime updates, for a theme of this size and the amount of extras included with – plugins, graphics, support and so on I think that price is quite reasonable and puts it in line with other themes of this type.
 You also get access to 15 child themes for different niches and they aim to add one child theme each month so the value of the package will grow over time.

-Because of the size of this theme and required plugins bundled with it, TemplateMonster have tried to simplify the experience for beginners by providing their own Installation Wizard – this does work very well but it bothered me slightly – I would prefer to receive the theme and then choose which plugins to install, the standard way of doing this is by using the TGM Plugin activation, forcing users to install all the plugins is not a great way of doing things and not providing access to the theme and plugin files separately is not great either.
+Because of the size of this theme and required plugins bundled with it, TemplateMonster has tried to simplify the experience for beginners by providing their own Installation Wizard – this does work very well but it bothered me slightly – I would prefer to receive the theme and then choose which plugins to install, the standard way of doing this is by using the TGM Plugin activation, forcing users to install all the plugins is not a great way of doing things and not providing access to the theme and plugin files separately is not great either.

 Something else which bothers me is the theme is not released under the GPL – this is inexcusable these days, simply if you sell WordPress products they should all participate under the GPL license and grant the freedoms that provides.